poechlauerbe/F1-app/README.md

 Find API on [GitHub](https://github.com/br-g/openf1)

 Playing arround with the OpenF1 API to get useful information out of it.
-For now there are 4 tabs (Drivers, Leaderboard, Race Control, Teamradio).
+For now there are 4 tabs with inforamtion: Drivers, Leaderboard, Race Control, Teamradio.

 Next tests possible during the next race weekend starting on Fr 5.7.2024